 Tia’m Vitamin C24 Surprise Serum is designed to maximize the benefits of Vitamin C while minimizing the risk of irritation.
 It contains vitamin E and Ferulic Acid.

 It does not contain water.
 This helps prevent oxidation, which can cause Vitamin C to lose its potency and turn amber over time.
-Instead, high in the ingredients list is glycerin, which is one of the most effective humectants used in skincare products, and it’s naturally present in our skin as part of the natural moisturizing factor.
+Instead, glycerin is high on the ingredients list, which is one of the most effective humectants used in skincare products, and it’s naturally present in our skin as part of the natural moisturizing factor.

 The serum’s thick consistency may make it difficult to spread evenly onto the skin, but this may also make it easier to target specific areas of concern, such as blemishes, dark spots, and dull skin.
 Overall, this brightening serum suits those looking to improve their skin’s appearance by targeting specific concerns with a high concentration of Vitamin C. This gentle, fast-absorbing serum leaves my skin hydrated and nourished with a glowing effect.